namhyunglee/namhyunglee.github.io/_docs/cv/eng.md

 - National Assembly Budget Office, "France's Fiscal Decentralization", <em>Current status and implications of financial decentralization in major countries</em>, Ch.
 5, Seoul, 2018.
 - National Assembly Budget Office, "Characteristics and introduction of smart factory: focusing on foreign countries", <em>A Study on the Effect of Smart Factory Introduction on Employment: focusing on foreign case</em>s, Ch.
 3, Seoul, 2018.
 - National Assembly Budget Office, "Current status of National and Regional Financial Assistance of Social Welfare State Support Project", <em>Analysis of Local Finance Burden Due to Expansion of Large-scale State-aid Welfare Project</em>, Ch.
 2, Seoul, 2017.
-- Korea Education and Research Institute for Patriots &amp; Veterans, "A comparison of old veterans' care services in South Korea, Australia, Canada, and the U.S. and their implications", <em>Evaluation and policy issues on elderly veterans care services</em>, Ch.
+- Korea Education and Research Institute for Patriots & Veterans, "A comparison of old veterans' care services in South Korea, Australia, Canada, and the U.S. and their implications", <em>Evaluation and policy issues on elderly veterans care services</em>, Ch.
 3, Suwon, 2014.
 - Korea Expressway Corporation Research Institute and Institute of Economic Research, "The principles of economic evaluation of highway environmental improvement", <em>A Study on the Evaluation of Highway Environmental Improvement</em>, Ch.
 4, Seoul, 2011.
 - Korea Expressway Corporation Research Institute and Institute of Economic Research, "A comparison of environmental indices and economic valuation in South Korea, Canada, E.U., and the U.S.", <em>A Study on the Evaluation of Highway Environmental Improvement</em>, Ch.
 5, Seoul, 2011.
 - POSCO Research Institute and Institute of Economic Research, "CEO succession programs", <em>A Current Status of Corporate Governance in South Korea and its reformation</em>, Offprint Appendix, Seoul, 2011.